Fanconi anemia group D2 protein: Function

 Recombinational repair of DNA double-strand damage - some key steps.
 ATM (ATM) is a protein kinase that is recruited and activated by DNA double-strand breaks.
 DNA double-strand damages also activate the Fanconi anemia core complex (FANCA/B/C/E/F/G/L/M).
 The FA core complex monoubiquitinates the downstream targets FANCD2 and FANCI.
-ATM activates (phosphorylates) CHEK2 and FANCD2 CHEK2 phosphorylates BRCA1.
+ATM activates (phosphorylates) CHEK2 and FANCD2.
+CHEK2 phosphorylates BRCA1.
 Ubiquinated FANCD2 complexes with BRCA1 and RAD51.
 The PALB2 protein acts as a hub, bringing together BRCA1, BRCA2 and RAD51 at the site of a DNA double-strand break, and also binds to RAD51C, a member of the RAD51 paralog complex RAD51B-RAD51C-RAD51D-XRCC2 (BCDX2).
 The BCDX2 complex is responsible for RAD51 recruitment or stabilization at damage sites.
 RAD51 plays a major role in homologous recombinational repair of DNA during double strand break repair.
 In this process, an ATP dependent DNA strand exchange takes place in which a single strand invades base-paired strands of homologous DNA molecules.
 RAD51 is involved in the search for homology and strand pairing stages of the process.

-Fanconi anemia is a disorder with a recessive Mendelian pattern of inheritance characterized by chromosomal instability, hypersensitivity to DNA crosslinking agents, increased chromosomal breakage, and defective DNA repair.
-The members of the Fanconi anemia complementation group do not share sequence similarity; they are related by their assembly into a common nuclear protein complex.
-This gene encodes the protein for complementation group D2.
-This protein is monoubiquitinated in response to DNA damage, resulting in its localization to nuclear foci with other proteins (BRCA1 and BRCA2) involved in homology-directed DNA repair (see Figure: Recombinational repair of DNA double-strand damages).
-A nuclear complex containing FANCA, [Fanconi anemia, complementation group A], FANCB, FANCC, FANCE, FANCF, FANCL and FANCG proteins is required for the activation of the FANCD2 protein to the mono-ubiquitinated isoform.
+This gene encodes the Fanconi anemia complementation group D2 protein (FANCD2), a central component of the Fanconi anemia DNA repair pathway.
+FANCD2 is monoubiquitinated in response to DNA damage, resulting in its localization to nuclear foci with other proteins including BRCA1 and BRCA2 involved in homology-directed DNA repair.
+A nuclear complex containing FANCA, FANCB, FANCC, FANCE, FANCF, FANCL, and FANCG proteins is required for activation of FANCD2 to the mono-ubiquitinated isoform.

-Mono-ubiquination of FANCD2 is essential for repairing DNA interstrand crosslinks, and clamps the protein on DNA together with its partner protein FANCI.
-The monoubiquitinated FANCD2:FANCI complex coats DNA in a filament-like array, potentially as a way to protect DNA associated with stalled replication.
+Mono-ubiquination of FANCD2 is essential for repairing DNA interstrand crosslinks and clamps the protein on DNA together with its partner protein FANCI.
+The monoubiquitinated FANCD2:FANCI complex coats DNA in a filament-like array, potentially protecting DNA associated with stalled replication forks.

 Mono-ubiquitination is also required for interaction with the nuclease FAN1.
-FAN1 recruitment and its consequent activity restrain DNA replication fork progression and prevent chromosome abnormalities from occurring when DNA replication forks stall.
+Recruitment of FAN1 by ubiquitinated FANCD2 restrains DNA replication fork progression and helps prevent chromosome abnormalities when replication forks stall.